-- Revisit and revise the test methods [ongoing task]: The Lighting Global test methods as institutionalized in IEC/TS 62257-9-5 are dynamic and meant to be revised regularly based on stakeholder input and market needs.
-The Lighting Global QA team and other stakeholders are currently scrutinizing the test methods to determine ways to minimize testing time and cost while maintaining rigor and integrity. - Develop testing service capacity closer to manufacturers [ongoing]: The laboratories that currently test products for the Lighting Global QA program according to the QTM method (i.e. the method used to determine if products meet the Minimum Quality Standards) are located in Germany and the USA, while the majority of products are produced in China.
-Because sampling for QTM testing is typically completed before products are distributed, most sampling occurs at warehouse and factory locations in China.
-Lighting Global QA is currently in the process of expanding the test lab network to include one or more labs located in China or East Asia, closer to these manufacturing centers, to facilitate lower cost testing and to minimize sample shipping costs for manufacturers.
-Lighting Global is also working to develop test lab capacity in India, as production for some manufacturers is located there.

-- Allow testing by outside labs [planned]: Accepting test results from labs outside the Lighting Global network may reduce testing cost and time for manufacturers by allowing manufacturers to access a test lab of their choosing.
-The Lighting Global QA team has developed a new policy to allow manufacturers to procure testing according to the IEC/TS 62257-9-5 from outside test labs, provided that they meet specified criteria including ISO 17025 accreditation for relevant test methods and verified capabilities.
-The policy will be published on the Lighting Global website soon. - Move toward an early verification option [planned]: Lighting Global is currently exploring the possibility of creating an early verification framework.
-In this framework, companies with an established track record for quality with the Lighting Global program could pursue early verification for products through a process that could reduce testing time and sampling requirements.
-This framework will likely require limited, rapid external laboratory testing to verify product performance (e.g. 4-6 weeks of testing with a small set of samples) in combination with rigorous market check testing. - Develop a stronger "watchdog" in the market [ongoing]: Historically, the QA program acted as more of a "gatekeeper" to ensure that only quality products are supported by IFC programs; however, with market growth and the introduction of a wider range of test labs and, potentially, an early verification framework, "watchdog" activities, in which products already on the market are monitored for quality, are becoming increasingly important.
-Lighting Global has already created a Market Check Method testing framework and plans to increase the frequency of market check testing to ensure adequate monitoring of the market.
-Lighting Global is also exploring new avenues to develop a sustainable financing mechanism to ensure financial support for these watchdog efforts, such as a market check test fee that would accompany early verification testing.
+- Develop testing service capacity closer to manufacturers [ongoing]: The majority of products are produced in China and most sampling occurs at warehouse and factory locations in China.
+To facilitate lower cost testing and minimize sample shipping costs for manufacturers, Lighting Global is expanding the test lab network to include labs located in China or East Asia, closer to manufacturing centers.
+Lighting Global recently added a lab in China (SMQ) to the test lab network that is capable of carrying out QTM testing, and we are planning to add more labs in this region.
+Lighting Global has also worked to develop test lab capacity in India through engagement with a test laboratory at TERI University, as production for some manufacturers is located there. - Enable more laboratories to join the Lighting Global test laboratory network [ongoing]: Expanding the network of test laboratories that are eligible to provide valid test results may reduce testing cost and time for manufacturers by allowing manufacturers to access testing services from a wider array of laboratories.
+The Lighting Global QA team has developed a new policy to allow manufacturers to procure testing according to the IEC/TS 62257-9-5 from any test laboratory that meets the Lighting Global criteria.
+Qualifying test laboratories must achieve ISO 17025 accreditation for relevant test methods and meet additional requirements specified in our policy.
+This policy has been published on the Lighting Global website.
+The first lab approved under this policy was SMQ in China, and we anticipate adding more labs through this policy over the coming year. - Develop a stronger "watchdog" in the market [ongoing]: During its initial years, the QA program acted as more of a "gatekeeper" to ensure that only quality-verified products were supported by IFC programs.
+However, with market growth and the introduction of a wider range of test labs, "watchdog" activities, in which products already on the market are monitored for quality, became increasingly important.
+Lighting Global created a Market Check Method testing framework, and we have been working to increase the frequency of market check testing to ensure adequate monitoring of the market.
+Lighting Global is also exploring new avenues to develop a sustainable financing mechanism to ensure financial support for these watchdog efforts, such as a market check test fee that would accompany Accelerated Verification Method testing.